-During a visit to the hospital to have an operation, a test procedure, or an outpatient appointment it may be necessary to remove samples of biological material as part of the diagnosis or treatment of a condition.
+Your consultant will have already informed you of the need to visit the hospital to have an operation, a test procedure or an outpatient appointment.
+During your visit it may be necessary to remove samples of biological material from your body as part of the diagnosis or treatment of your condition.

 Any residual (left over) material is usually discarded.
-However if a patient agrees, this material can be stored in a Tissue Bank for use by researchers locally or from other centres around the world, at a later date.
-The purpose of this research is the development of new treatments for the benefit of future patient care, although this research will not benefit the patient directly.
+If you agree, this material can be stored in a Tissue Bank for use by researchers locally, or from other centres around the world, at a later date.
+The purpose of this research is the development of new treatments for the benefit of future patient care, although this research will not benefit you directly.

-If you wish to you can also give your permission for additional samples to be collected during follow-up care, provided that such removal is safe and does not require a patient to have any additional procedures.
-For the purpose of Tissue Bank additional samples are blood, and other bodily fluids (e.g. urine) and the risks associated with this donation are the same as your routine procedure.
-If blood is being donated a maximum of 30 ml (about 6 teaspoons) at any one time will be collected for the Tissue Bank.
+If you wish to, you may also give your permission for additional samples to be collected during your procedure or during your follow-up care, provided that such removal is safe and does not require you to have any additional procedures.
+For the purpose of Tissue Bank additional samples are blood and other bodily fluids (e.g. urine) and the risks associated with this donation are the same as your routine procedure.
+If you are donating blood we will collect a maximum of 30 ml (about 6 teaspoons) at any one time for the Tissue Bank.

 Your donation will help in the study of disease processes.
-Researchers are increasingly interested in studying markers of disease in peripheral blood to develop new monitoring techniques, assess response to treatments and to understand the changes taking place in the abnormal cells by comparing them to normal cells present in blood.
+Researchers are increasingly interested in studying markers of disease in peripheral blood to develop new monitoring techniques, assess response to treatments and to understand the changes taking place in the abnormal cells by comparing them to normal cells present in your blood.

-Some research studies may also obtain information from donated biological material by reading (sequencing) DNA or RNA - our genetic code.
-This genetic information defines a person and genetic differences in people can help researchers to diagnose or treat diseases in the future.
+Some research studies may also obtain information from your donated biological material by reading (sequencing) your DNA or RNA - your genetic code.
+Your genetic information defines you and genetic differences in people can help researchers to diagnose or treat diseases in the future.
 This may include studies which will 'sequence' part or whole of the genome (your entire genetic information).
-However, as the samples stored in Tissue Bank are released anonymised the results of the genetic research will not be known to you or your doctor and if the results are published the findings cannot be linked back to you..
+However, as the samples stored in Tissue Bank are released anonymised the results of the genetic research will not be known to you or your doctor and if the results are published the findings cannot be linked back to you.

-Some your biological material may also be used to isolate and grow cells to produce a 'cell line' which can be used for future academic or commercial studies.
+Some of your biological material may also be used to isolate and grow cells to produce a 'cell line' which can be used for future academic or commercial studies.

-In addition, with your optional consent your tissue may be used in research with animal models of disease in order to understand disease processes and for the development of new treatments.
+In addition, with your optional consent, your tissue may be used in research with animal models of disease in order to understand disease processes and for the development of new treatments.

-The majority of research supported by the Tissue Bank is based in the United Kingdom, although the Tissue Bank will supply researchers from Europe and outside of Europe, including Canada and the USA.
+The majority of research supported by the Tissue Bank is based in the United Kingdom, though the Tissue Bank will supply researchers from Europe and outside of Europe, including Canada and the USA.

-To further understand the disease processes it is important to collect some routine clinical data (such as age, sex and medical history).
-This routine clinical data is stored in your medical records at Royal Papworth and other health-related records, including those held by organisations such as Public Health England and NHS Digital.
+To further understand the disease processes it is important to collect some routine clinical data (such as age, sex and medical history) This routine clinical data is stored in your medical records at Royal Papworth and other health-related records, including those held by organisations such as Public Health England and NHS Digital.
 Tissue Bank will only collect the data relevant to the research project and will keep it confidential at all times.
 Only fully anonymised samples and clinical data will be released to researchers and their findings cannot be linked back to you or your clinician.